How To Put Your Baby To Sleep Safely

 6 min read

-Every baby is different when it comes to sleep.
+Every baby is different when it comes to their snoozing habits.
 Some sleep soundly until morning (those lucky parents), whereas some wake periodically throughout the night.
-However, what’s consistent for every baby is that there are some do’s and don’t when it comes to putting them down for the evening.
+However, what’s consistent for every baby is that there are some do’s and don’t when it comes to putting them down safely for the evening.

 Sleeping on their back is the safest sleeping position for babies.
 As they get older and can roll over on their own, put them to sleep on their back but allow them to find their most comfortable sleeping position during the night.